M.A. in East Asian Languages and Cultures from Columbia University;

 B.A. in Chinese Language and Literature from Peking University.

-Qiran Jin is a Ph.D. student in Chinese literature.
-His research interests mainly focus on the formation and canonization of texts in early China.
-By studying the different versions of early texts and especially the phenomena of “parallel chapters,” he tries to explore more general theories of text formation and transformation in early cultures.
-To this end, he maintains broad interests in stylometry, philology, comparative literature, book history, and intellectual history.
-Prior to joining Princeton, he earned his MA degree from Columbia University, where he studied the quoted Confucian Classics in the Shuowen jiezi, and earned a BA degree from Peking University, where he received training in Classical Chinese, philology, and linguistics.
+Qiran Jin is a Ph.D. student in Chinese literature and philology.
+His research interests lie in textual criticism, the formation and canonization of texts in early China, the Chinese writing system, and Chinese philology.
+His broad interests include Chinese literary history, book history, classical studies, digital humanities, and linguistics.
+Prior to joining Princeton, he earned his M.A. degree from Columbia University, where he studied Chinese philology and intellectual history in early China, and earned a B.A. degree from Peking University, where he received training in linguistics, Chinese philology, and book history.